Carbuncle Cup: UCL student block crowned worst building

 UCL said the building complied with all necessary planning regulations.

-The magazine's annual Carbuncle Cup competition claims to recognise the worst architectural projects.'Cynical gesture'
+The magazine's annual Carbuncle Cup competition claims to recognise the worst architectural projects.

 Designed by Stephen George and Partners for UCL, judges said what was once a historic red brick warehouse has now been largely demolished despite being protected.